×

 When we asked people living in Panama what life is like and how people spend their time, they said:

 "Living in Panama for expats and digital nomads can be an exciting and rewarding experience.
 Panama is known for its tropical climate, vibrant culture, gorgeous beaches and national parks, and its thriving expat community.
 With excellent infrastructure, a modern banking system, and a low cost of living, Panama is an attractive option for people looking to live and work abroad.
 The government also welcomes expat entrepreneurs, providing incentives to help them start and run businesses.
 Expats in Panama can look forward to making friends in the local international activities, making the most of their new home by exploring the many outdoor activities and attractions Panama has to offer.
-Finally, safety ranks among the highest in Latin America, making life in Panama even more attractive for expats and digital nomads," said one expat who made the move to Panama.
+Finally, safety ranks among the highest in Latin America, making life in Panama even more attractive for expats and digital nomads," wrote a member in Panama.

 "There are a lot of retirees in Boquete, but not everyone is retired.
 You can have as active a social life as you want.
 There are many restaurants, and different interest groups, as well as classes in a variety of topics.
-The Panamanian culture is very family oriented," explained one expat who made the move to Boquete.
+The Panamanian culture is very family oriented," commented one expat who made the move to Boquete.

 View More Answers